schatt/6layer/Development/docs/platform-specific-patterns.md

 # Platform-Specific View Patterns

-This document provides comprehensive guidance on using the platform-specific view infrastructure in CarManager.
+This document provides comprehensive guidance on using the platform-specific view infrastructure in the SixLayer Framework.
 The infrastructure is designed to provide consistent, maintainable, and type-safe platform-specific view handling.

 ## Overview